aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: aiXcoder-7B-v2

 \textbf{SFT (Line 1-6 in Algorithm \ref{alg:RL}).} We initialize $\mathcal{M}_{\text{SFT}}$ with aiXcoder-7B.
 Then, we fine-tune the model for 2 epochs.
 To prevent overfitting, we use a small learning rate of $2 \times 10^{-6}$, a weight decay of 0.01, and a maximum gradient norm of 1.0.
 The batch size is 128.
 These hyper-parameters are inspired by previous work \cite{Qwen2}.
 For computational efficiency, we employ the TRL framework \cite{trl} with DeepSpeed Zero-3 \cite{deepspeed} and Flash Attention-2 \cite{FlashAttention-2}.
 SFT is conducted on 8 NVIDIA A100 (40GB) GPUs and costs 20 hours.

-\textbf{Preference Data Construction (Line 7-14 in Algorithm \ref{alg:RL}).} For each prompt, the SFT-tuned model $\mathcal{M}_{\text{SFT}}$ generates 10 candidate completions using Top-p sampling \cite{Nucleus_Sampling} with $p=0.95$ and temperature $T=1.5$.
-A high temperature can help us obtain diverse completions.
-To ensure training efficiency, we select up to three unique and incorrect completions for each prompt as rejected code.
+\textbf{Preference Data Construction (Line 7-14 in Algorithm \ref{alg:RL}).} For each sample, the SFT-tuned model $\mathcal{M}_{\text{SFT}}$ generates 10 candidate completions using Top-p sampling \cite{Nucleus_Sampling} with $p=0.95$ and temperature $T=1.5$ to obtain diverse completions.
+To ensure training efficiency, we select up to three unique and incorrect completions for each sample as rejected code.
 Finally, we obtain 75,169 triples as preference data.

-\textbf{DPO (Line 15-21 in Algorithm \ref{alg:RL}).} We implement the $\mathcal{M}_{\text{DPO}}$ and reference model $\pi_{\text{ref}}$ with the SFT-tuned model $\mathcal{M}_{\text{SFT}}$.
+\textbf{DPO (Line 15-20 in Algorithm \ref{alg:RL}).} We implement the $\mathcal{M}_{\text{DPO}}$ and reference model $\pi_{\text{ref}}$ with the SFT-tuned model $\mathcal{M}_{\text{SFT}}$.
 To improve training efficiency, we use Low-Rank Adaptation (LoRA) \cite{LoRA} to train $\mathcal{M}_{\text{DPO}}$.
 The rank and alpha values of LoRA are set to 32 and 16.
 We apply LoRA to all transformer modules, including all self-attention weights and feed-forward weights.
-Then, we train $\mathcal{M}_{\text{DPO}}$ for 1 epoch over the preference dataset with a batch size of 128. $\beta$ is set to 0.9.
+We train $\mathcal{M}_{\text{DPO}}$ for 1 epoch over the preference dataset with a batch size of 128. $\beta$ is set to 0.9.
 Existing work \cite{biderman2024lora} found that LoRA's best learning rates often in $[1 \times 10^{-5}, 5 \times 10^{-4}]$.
 Thus, we use a learning rate of $1 \times 10^{-4}$ with a linear scheduler and warm-up.
-SFT is conducted on 8 NVIDIA A100 (40GB) GPUs and costs 31 hours.
+DPO is conducted on 8 NVIDIA A100 (40GB) GPUs and costs 31 hours.